jordanbarkin/socket-chat/docs/getting_started.md

 **Integration Tests** These test end-to-end client to server and server to client interactions.

-To get started, run the server as described above, and then run the client with the '-t' flag as follows:
+To run all tests, run the server as described above, and then run the client with the '-t' flag as follows:

 ```python3 client.py -t```